dreamgrove/dreamgrove/content/balance/2018-07-17-Prepatch-Talent-Guide.md

 {{< talents spec="balance" src="beta" recommend="132,123,231,123,132,132,321" >}}

 As for the talents here, none of them are really questionable.
 With the recent buffs to Shooting Stars, this talent has increased in DPS by a fair amount.
 Remember that you are still Starsurging on 2 targets regardless of whether the dogs are stacked or not.
+If the Dogs will be stacked then you should take Oneth’s Intuition in conjunction with Lady and the Child.
 </center>

 <center>